-- Energy transfers in and between organisms

-- The control of gene expression
+- Energy transfers in and between organisms - Organisms respond to changes in their internal and external environments - Genetics, populations, evolution and ecosystems - The control of gene expression

 Students complete field work at the end of Year 12.
-The course runs for two years with three exams at the end of the second year.
+The course runs for 2 years with three exams at the end of the second year.
 The first two exams carry a weighting of 35% each and the final exam carries a weighting of 30%.
 All exams are 2 hours long.
 There will also be on-going teacher assessment of practical skills in order for students to pass the practical endorsement.